eduMFA/eduMFA/doc/faq/performance.rst

 ~~~~~~~~~~~~

 Cryptography, especially Public-key cryptography is typically based on solving
-difficult and/or time-consuming problems. privacyIDEA uses a lot of cryptographic
+difficult and/or time-consuming problems. eduMFA uses a lot of cryptographic
 techniques to ensure the security of its operation.

 Some cryptographic operations are not strictly necessary for the secure operation